Haja-andri/python/README.md

 9.0
 ```

-If we dont want a specific value in the typle to ne unpacked, we replace with underscore `_`
+If we want only some specific value (not all) in the tuple, we can unpack, we replace with underscore `_` at the position that we dont need/want.
+Note that the orders matters

 ```
 >>> name, _, _, _ = student